COS301-SE-2021/Custom-Data-Source-Search/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/COS301-SE-2021/Custom-Data-Source-Search)
 ![GitHub open issues](https://img.shields.io/github/issues-raw/COS301-SE-2021/Custom-Data-Source-Search)

-DataSleuth is to a custom data source search system.
-It provides software developers with a central system from which they can search all the data sources they use for their work.
-This would include local files, code repositories, wikis, databases, specific websites and communication systems - it could also include user specific data sources, and as such the system allows software developers to use their expertise to easily plug in any esoteric data sources they might wish to.
+DataSleuth is a custom data source search system.
+It provides software developers with a central system from where they can search all the data sources they use for their work.
+From local files, code repositories, wikis, databases, websites and communication systems, all the way to user specific esoteric data sources that competent software developers plug in to the system for themselves.

 ### SRS
 link